DataCanvasIO/YLearn/docs/source/sub/policy.rst

 where :math:`g_{ik} = \phi(v_i)_k` with :math:`\phi: \mathbb{R}^D \to \mathbb{R}^K` being a map from :math:`v_i\in \mathbb{R}^D` to a basis vector with only one nonzero element in :math:`\mathbb{R}^K` and :math:`e_{ki}` denotes
 the causal effect of taking the :math:`k`-th value of the treatment for example :math:`i`.

-Note that one can use the PolicyInterpreter to interpret the result of a policy model.
+Note that one can use the :class:`PolicyInterpreter` to interpret the result of a policy model.

 .. topic:: Example